We consider any form of bullying, harassment or victimisation to be unacceptable behaviour.

 - Unwanted physical contact including touching, hugging, pinching, grabbing, brushing past someone, or invading their personal space

-- Making offensive comments or gestures, or insensitive jokes about an individual’s gender or gender identity
+- Making offensive comments, jokes or gestures about an individual’s gender or gender identity

 - Mocking, mimicking or belittling an individual with a disability